PawseySC/container-workflows/_episodes/02-cleaning-up.md

 ```

+### Clean up Miniconda containers from previous episode ###

+Find and remove the stopped Miniconda containers you ran in the previous episode.

+Hint: you can identify them as they will correspond to the image `continuumio/miniconda3:4.5.12`.

+#### Solution ####

+Display stopped containers: `docker ps -a`

+Remove `miniconda3` stopped containers: identify their IDs from previous output, then `docker rm <list of IDs>`

 ### Conclusion ###
 Cleaning up containers and images is a two-step process.
 Now you should be able to keep your system tidy.